rubycoded/bakingpixel/_posts/2020/2020-06-12-livestreaming-in-china-only-for-sales-there-brand-value.markdown

 ---
-title: Livestreaming in China: for sales or brand value?
+title: "Livestreaming in China: only for sales or is there brand value?"
 author: Jenxi
 layout: post
 tags: [china,livestreaming]